Home » Programs and Courses » A.S. in Nursing (ADN/ASN) Program

 Requirements

-• Please review the following requirements: General Admission Requirements for all programs..
+• Please review the following General Admission Requirements for all programs.

 • Attend or view a live or recorded Information Session.

 • Applicants must submit a completed application.
-It is recommended that interested applicants fill out the application with the admission advisor.
+It is recommended that interested applicants fill out the admission advisor form.

-• Applicants must take an Admission Assessment: The Test of Essential Academic Skills (TEAS VII).
-It tests math, reading, English and language use, and science.
-All students are encouraged to log on to atitesting.com for study material and other valuable resources and information.
-The TEAS VII Test Passing score = 64% or better.
+• Applicants must complete the application and take the Admission Assessment, specifically the Test of Essential Academic Skills (TEAS VII).
+It tests math, reading, English, language, and science.
+All students are encouraged to log on to atitesting.com for study material, other valuable resources, and information.
+The TEAS VII Test Passing score = 64 percent or better.

-• Applicants will be asked to pass an interview with the Nursing Program Director or Assistant Program Director in person or via a virtual conferencing platform, if necessary.
+• Applicants will be asked to pass an interview with the Nursing Program Director or Assistant Program Director in person or, either via a virtual conferencing platform, if necessary.

 • Applicants must have a cumulative grade point average (GPA) of 2.5 (on a 4-point scale) or higher in non-biology prerequisite coursework.
 Official transcripts are required.